graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 ### 18. `SchemaValidationVisitor` has more runtime checks

-From version 7.4 on, only root fields of subscriptions should set `StreamResolver` and only object output types should set `Resolver` properties.
-This change may be potentially breaking for your apps, because schema will throw exception during initialization.
-To get rid of that exception just stop setting these properties for fields mentioned in exception message.
+Starting with version 7.4, the `StreamResolver` property should be set exclusively for root fields in subscriptions, while the `Resolver` property should only be assigned to object output types' fields.
+Fields within union types, interface types and input object types should not set these properties.
+This modification may lead to potential disruptions in your applications, as the schema may trigger an exception during initialization.
+To eliminate this exception, simply cease assigning these properties for the fields specified in the exception message.